skip to main content

 How To Get Low-Income Internet Through Xfinity

-Xfinity’s Internet Essentials offers qualifying households an affordable replacement for the ACP
+Xfinity’s Internet Essentials offers qualifying households affordable internet plans

 Alternatives to the ACP